How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids

 Write your label on the cutout and punch a hole in the top.

-I labeled ours: Thankful Jar, but you can also call it a Gratitude Jar or Blessings Jar or whatever phrase you like.
+I labeled ours Thankful Jar, but you can also call it a Gratitude Jar or Blessings Jar or whatever phrase you want to use.

 Place paper in a container with a pen next to your thankful jar.